Continually Updated Clinical Reference

 Clinical findings

 Patients who present with acute polyarthritis may initially be misdiagnosed with rheumatoid arthritis (RA).
-Similar to RA, the knees, ankles, wrists, metacarpophalangeal joints, and proximal interphalangeal joints are most often affected.
-In contrast to RA, the rheumatoid factor is rarely positive and synovial joint fluid is noninflammatory (ie, <500 leukocytes/µL, with few neutrophils and a low protein concentration).
+Similar to RA, the knees, ankles, and wrists are most often affected.
+In contrast to RA, the rheumatoid factor is rarely positive and synovial joint fluid is noninflammatory (ie, < 500 leukocytes/µL, with few neutrophils and a low protein concentration).

 Plain radiographs of symptomatic bones reveal periostitis in persons with well-established disease.
-However, early in the disease course, plain radiograph findings may be normal (approximately 50% of the bone must be affected before changes are evident on plain radiographs).
-Bone scanning is a more sensitive modality to detect periostitis in the early stages because it relies on increased osteoblast activity.
+However, early in the disease course, plain radiograph findings may be normal (approximately 50% of bone is resorbed when changes become evident on plain radiographs).
+Because it relies on increased osteoblast activity, radionucleotide bone scanning is a more sensitive modality to detect periostitis in the early stages, but it lacks specificity.

 Differential diagnoses